dm33187/int03_xdp/userspace/readme.txt

 destination DTN to the source DTN.
 This enables the peers to send information regarding performance issues to the source.
 The default value is 5524.

-gdv_100.sh
+j. nic_to_use
+The name of the NIC that the Tuning Module will be working with.
+Eg. enp6s0. gdv_100.sh
 ==========
 Same as gdv.sh below, but used for NICs with speeds >= 100G